ABOUT THE INQUIRY

 TEAM MEMBERSHIP: POSITIONS AND QUALIFICATIONS

 The research team will include scholars in (1) legal studies; and (2) theology or related research disciplines.
-Qualified applicants may apply for any of the following positions: • Senior Research Fellow in Legal Studies (1 position) APPLICATION CLOSED • Research Fellow in Legal Studies (4 positions) • Research Fellow in Theology (4 positions) • Junior Research Fellow in Legal Studies (1 position) • Junior Research Fellow in Theology (1 position)
+Qualified applicants may apply for any of the following positions: • Senior Research Fellow in Legal Studies (1 position) APPLICATIONS CLOSED • Research Fellow in Legal Studies (4 positions) • Research Fellow in Theology (4 positions) • Junior Research Fellow in Legal Studies (1 position) • Junior Research Fellow in Theology (1 position)

 Funding for these fellowships has been made possible by support from the John Templeton Foundation.